pfcoperez/git2mine/README.md

   2. A time log entry for the project management system.

 Personally, I found myself writing essentially the same text for (1) and (2) and that's the reason I decided to write a little script aimed to mine the messages registered at the VCS (1) and use them as time reports for the issue tracker (2).
-Being [GIT] and [Redmine] the VCS and project management tool I interact with at work I wrote my script for working with them.
+Being [GIT] and [Redmine] the VCS and project management tools I interact with at work I wrote my script for working with them.

 ## How does it work?